-In February 2021, the Compensation Committee determined that the Company had achieved the corporate goals for fiscal 2020 at 150% of target levels.
+In February 2022, the Compensation Committee determined that the Company had achieved the corporate goals for fiscal 2021 at 90% of target levels and funded the bonus pool at that level.

 In addition, the Compensation Committee assessed the individual performance of each of the named executive officers who was then serving other than the CEO, for whom the Compensation Committee believes the annual cash incentive bonus should be based entirely upon achievement of the corporate performance objectives.
-For each of the other named executive officers, their annual bonus is determined by multiplying their target cash incentive amount by first their individual multiplier, and then the company multiplier.
-The Compensation Committee determined that, for individual performance: Dr. Patel achieved 120% of target, Dr. Schwartz achieved 90% of target, and Mr. Militello achieved 110% of target.
-In making its determinations regarding individual performance, the compensation committee considered the following achievements in 2020 for each of the named executive officers other than the CEO:
+For each of the other named executive officers, their annual bonus for 2021 was determined by multiplying their target cash incentive amount by first their individual multiplier, and then the company multiplier.
+As a new employee, Mr. Wilson's pro-rated attainment was based on an individual multiplier equal to the corporate multiplier of 90%.
+The Compensation Committee determined that, for individual performance: Mr. Garcia-Parada achieved 90% of target, Dr. Patel achieved 95% of target, and Dr. Schwartz achieved 92.5% of target.
+In making its determinations regarding individual performance, the Compensation Committee considered the following achievements in 2021 for each of the named executive officers other than the CEO:

-- Dr. Patel: proof of concept in four clinical programs, launch of Cranbury manufacturing site, and hiring/growth of company to nearly 100 people - Dr. Schwartz: proof of concept in four clinical programs - Mr. Militello: achievement of Sarbanes-Oxley compliance through development of internal controls infrastructure, service as interim Principal Financial Officer.
+- Mr. Garcia-Parada: created a dynamic planning process, continued to build upon our internal controls infrastructure and maintained Sarbanes-Oxley Act compliance. - Dr. Patel: proof of concept in four clinical programs, launch of Cranbury manufacturing site and hiring/growth of company to nearly 100 people. - Dr. Schwartz: proof of concept in four clinical programs.

 In light of such achievement, the Compensation Committee determined to award annual cash incentive awards to the named executive officers as set forth in the following table.
-Mr. Alam left the Company on July 30, 2020 and, accordingly, was not eligible to and did not receive an annual cash incentive award for 2020.